-Ms. McLarin has confirmed that these recommendations remain in place, including in her letter to the Board on April 26, 2022.
-The Board has consistently relied on Ms. McLarin's recommendation to allow for continued use of tele/video conferencing.
+Ms. McLarin has confirmed that these recommendations remain in place, including in her letter to the Board on June 21, 2022.

 On November 26, 2021, the World Health Organization (WHO) classified a new variant, B.1.1.529, as a Variant of Concern and named it Omicron and on November 30, 2021, the United States also classified it as a Variant of Concern.
 On December 1, 2021, the California and San Francisco Departments of Public Health confirmed that a recent case of COVID-19 in California was caused by the Omicron variant.
 Omicron is more contagious than previous variants and spread rapidly.
 On January 10, 2022, the U.S. reported 1,400,000 positive COVID cases in a single day.
 On February 22, 2022, the World Health Organization identified a second Omicron variant as a variant of concern and case rates have risen as a result of its spread.